ecaroth/chrome-extension-content-script-tools/README.md

 `types` (string or array of strings) specific change events you wish to bind the listener to.
 Options include "_load_", "_close_", "_reload_", and "_hash_change_"

-`callback` (function) callback function for when bound events occur, which takes 2 paremeters: _tab_ and _change_type_. _change_type_ is one of types above, and tab is a reference to the Chrome (TODO ADD URL LINK) tab. _PLEASE NOTE_ that when change_type is 'close', tab is an integer of the tab id that was closed (tab.tabId) rather than the full tab, as obviously the tab no longer exists.
+`callback` (function) callback function for when bound events occur, which takes 2 paremeters: _tab_ and _change_type_. _change_type_ is one of types above, and tab is a reference to the Chrome [tab](https://developer.chrome.com/extensions/tabs#type-Tab). _PLEASE NOTE_ that when change_type is 'close', tab is an integer of the tab id that was closed (tab.tabId) rather than the full tab, as obviously the tab no longer exists.

 ####.registerContentResourcesForTabUrls( matches, scripts, stylesheets, callback, namespace )